illsk1lls/Win-11-Download-Prep-Tool/README.md

 What does it do?<br>
 <br>
 The script first checks to see if it is running as administrator, if so it continues, if not it requests admin rights (if you already have rights it will elevate itself.)
-The script will check to see if you Dropped a file onto it, or if you just executed it without a dropped file.
-If you dropped an existing ISO on the script it will create a temp folder in ProgramData, and download 7zip and Wimlib with powershell's Invoke-WebRequest command to that folder.
-If you did NOT drop drop an ISO onto the script it will use powershell todownload Fido from Git and run CLI to get it to fetch a fresh download link from MS. The script will preserve the MS download link for up to 24hours and re-use it to avoid spammingMS download servers with requests.
+It checks to see if you Dropped a file onto it, or if you just executed it without a dropped file.
+If you dropped an existing ISO on the the ISO download will be skipped, it will create a temp folder in ProgramData, and download 7zip and Wimlib only with powershell's Invoke-WebRequest command.
+If you did NOT drop drop an ISO onto the script it will use powershell to donwload the above + Aria2c/Fido from Git and run CLI to fetch a fresh link from MS. The script will preserve the MS download link for up to 24hours and re-use it to avoid spammingMS download servers with requests.
 The link can be re-used as many times as possible until it expires(24hrs) at which point the script will see it has expired and ask for a new one With no ISO dropped onto the script it will fetch Aria2c from Git in addition the the link request.
 The script then begins the ISO download directly from Microsoft.